Some fully vaccinated people are still infected – this is why | ExBulletin

 The aged immune system does not respond to new antigens (foreign substances that cause the immune system to produce antibodies), vaccines, and the young immune system.
 There was a measurable difference in concentration for one COVID vaccine Neutralizing antibodies in the elderly Compared to young adults.
 Some elderly participants had no neutralizing antibodies after both doses of the vaccine.

-A new SARS-CoV-2 mutant (B16172) identified in India is believed to increase the infectivity of the virus.
-COVID crisis Expand there.
+A new SARS-CoV-2 mutant (B16172) identified in India Virus More contagious, this is a source of concern COVID crisis Expand there.
 Despite the lack of scientific research, there have been many reports in the media of frequent breakthrough infections, condemning the B16172 variant, but this has not yet been proven.

-B16172 Q & A: Everything you need to know about this SARS-CoV-2 variant

-In one study of post-vaccination infection with SARS-CoV-2 in California, The risk of infection is not significantly increased Because of the variants circulating in the area.Despite that evidence Vaccines work well against mutantsThe rapid increase in the proportion of UK cases caused by B16172 compared to the predominant Kent strain (B117) is that Variant of concern According to Public Health England.
+In one studyvaccine Infected with SARS-CoV-2 in California The risk of infection is not significantly increased Because of the variants circulating in the area.Despite that evidence Vaccines work well against mutantsThe rapid increase in the proportion of UK cases caused by B16172 compared to the predominant Kent strain (B117) is that Variant of concern According to Public Health England.

 It should be mentioned that widespread vaccination is still at the end of the pandemic, but this is unlikely to prevent all infections.
 People who develop COVID after vaccination will probably have a mild illness.
 Therefore, the risk of breakthrough infections should not discourage the use of current vaccines.
 By further studying the causes of the breakthrough SARS-CoV-2 infection, scientists can improve the schedule of COVID vaccines and boosters.